Qari Syed Sadaqat Ali

 Qari Syed Sadaqat Ali HI SI PP is a Pakistani qari.
 He is well known for his program AlQuran (The Quran) that was especially aimed to help children with their reading and pronunciation skills of the Quran.

 The program, started in 1992, was a huge success on the Pakistan Television Corporation channel (PTV) and is being replayed and rerun even in 2025.
 He has been invited on BBC Radio 3 as a guest to share his experiences with the public there.

 He is also one of the official Quran readers at the Provincial Assembly of the Punjab's inaugural parliamentary sessions.

-One of his teachers was the renowned Sheikh Abdul Basit 'Abd us-Samad (1927 - 1988) of Egypt.
+One of his teachers was the renowned She Abdul samad 'Abd us-Samad (1927 - 1988) of Egypt.

 Early life and career

 Qari Syed Sadaqat Ali was born in Pakistan.
 Qari Sadaqat started participating in local and international qiraat competitions (recitation of Quran competitions) at a very early age.
 He first recited the Quran on Radio Pakistan in 1966.
 He has appeared in 200 contests and won many international Qiraat competitions.